Brand clipping as a measurable acquisition channel: CPM, view target, creative-iteration loop. The Verge Clips playbook for campaigns that return CAC.

 Always-on retainer

 The default Verge Clips brand structure.
 Monthly retainer, written view target, source content delivered monthly.
-Best for brands with consistent creator content, founder podcasts, or repeating event presence.
-Steady-state arbitrage on creator UGC.
+Best for brands with consistent partner content, founder podcasts, or repeating event presence.
+Steady-state arbitrage on partner UGC.

 Drop campaign